sdether/Firkin/README.rst

 Patches
 =======
 Patches are welcome and will likely be accepted.
 By submitting a patch you assign the copyright to me, Arne F. Claassen.
-This is necessary to simplify the number of copyright holders should it become necessary that the copyright need to be reassigned or the code re-licensed.
+This is necessary to simplify the number of copyright holders should it become necessary that the copyright need to be re-assigned or the code re-licensed.
 The code will always be available under an OSI approved license.

 Roadmap
 =======
-- Make ``FirkinHash`` IEnumerable
-  - allow both exclusive and non-exclusive iteration (i.e. non-exclusive does not block writes)
 - Create ``IDictionary<TKey,TValue>`` wrapper around FirkinHash
 - Create ``FirkinIndex`` to create secondary indicies into FirkinHash
 - Make stream returned by ``Get()`` lazy for large entries, so projection can be done without reading entire entry into memory